forge-ext/forge/README.md

 ## Features

+- Works on GNOME 3.36+ (feature-freeze) and 40+.
+X11 and Wayland
-- Tree-based tiling with vertical and horizontal split containers similar to i3-wm
+- Tree-based tiling with vertical and horizontal split containers similar to i3-wm and sway-wm
 - Vim-like keybindings for navigation/swapping windows/moving windows in the containers
 - Drag and drop tiling
 - Support for floating windows, smart gaps and focus hint
 - Customizable shortcuts in extension preferences
 - Some support for multi-display
 - Tiling support per workspace
-- Update hint color scheme from Preferences
+- Update hint color scheme from preferences
 - Stacked tiling layout
-- Works on GNOME 3.36+ (feature-freeze) and 40.
-X11 and Wayland
 - Swap current window with the last active window
 - Auto Split or Quarter Tiling
 - Show/hide tab decoration via keybinding https://github.com/forge-ext/forge/issues/180